 Scholarships top the paying-for-college wish list.
-As long as you meet the qualifications, you never have to pay the money back.
+As long as you meet the criteria, you never have to pay the money back.
 So you don’t want to make these mistakes when applying...

 The biggest mistake you can make when applying for a scholarship is missing the deadline, but there's more to it than just submitting your application on time.
 Make sure you also provide transcripts and letters of recommendation punctually.
-Allow two weeks to each person writing you a letter, and make sure it gets to you at least a few days before it’s due.
+Give each person writing you a letter at least two weeks to turn it around, and make sure they get it to you at least a few days before it’s actually due.

 Everyone needs a scholarship coach.
 Luckily, you have a free one in your high school.
-Have your guidance counselor help you develop a scholarship strategy.
-You needn't wait until your senior year, either.
+Ask your guidance counselor help you develop a scholarship strategy.
+You don't have to wait until your senior year, either.
 It's never too early to begin thinking about paying for college.
 Some people start their scholarship search in elementary school!

-You may receive e-mails asking for application fees, social security numbers, or bank account information.
+You may get so-called scholarship e-mails asking you to send application/processing fees, social security numbers, or bank account information.
 These could be scams to steal your personal information.
 Don’t fall for them.
-Always check with your high school guidance counselor to see if a scholarship is legit.
+Always check with your high school guidance counselor or other credible source to see if a scholarship is legit.

-Don't let your grades slip because you’re too busy filling out scholarship applications--you could end up losing out on college admission altogether.
-A good way to keep your scholarship search from becoming ridiculously time-consuming: dedicate a specific amount of time to the process.
-Even just two focused hours per week can go a long way.
+Don't let your grades slip because you’re too busy filling out scholarship applications—you could end up losing out on college admission altogether.
+Here's a good way to keep your scholarship search from becoming ridiculously time-consuming: Dedicate a specific amount of time (on a regular basis) to the process.
+Even just two focused hours per week researching and applying for scholarships can go a long way.

-Your local network contains a bunch of scholarships you may not know about: a student’s part-time job or a parent's employer may offer scholarships.
-Talk to HR departments at your employer and have your parents do the same.
+Your local network contains a bunch of scholarships you may not know about: A student’s part-time job, a parent's employer, or a small local non-profit may offer scholarships.
+Talk to the HR departments at your employer and have your parents do the same.

-The application should tell you specifics: how long an essay should be, what the qualifications are, when the deadline is.
+The application should tell you specifics: How long an essay should be, what the qualifications are, when the deadline is.
 If you don’t read the information, you may fill out the information wrong, forget supporting documents, or waste time applying for scholarships you don’t qualify for.
-Reading the requirements on applications only takes a few minutes, but it can save you from hours of gathering or writing the wrong information.
+Reading the requirements on applications only takes a few minutes, but it can save you from hours of wasted effort working with the wrong information.